Welcome to Tracks in 2019 Top-Labeled Research master Medical Pharmaceutical Sciences

 - Internationally oriented university, master programmes and lively student city (see alumni song https://www.youtube.com/watch?v=0GEPXS5Gl-s).

 - Groningen drug research and education is among the best in the world!
 Pharmacy education was ranked number 1 among students in the Netherlands (Elsevier).
+The Dutch Keuzegids ranked our programme as Top-labeled in 2017 and 2019!

 - Three-week modular course programme which prevents delays and enhances your chance of obtaining your certificate within 24 months.
 Currently, more than 70% of enrollees obtains their certificate in 24 months!